JZarins2324/itcapstone_lifestyleapp/README.md

 ## Changelog
 Insert Changes Here.

 change .env.example to .env and use your local settings.

+11/10/2023 Login page functionality

+11/17/2023 Homepage modifications to include buttons

 *Note: Update this section regularly with details about new features, bug fixes, and improvements.*